SepulchralVerdigris/path2victory/Base Game.md

 For example, a creature takes the Multiattack action and makes two strikes.
 After both strikes are resolved, it takes the Strike action and makes one strike. *That* strike suffers a -5 penalty.
 Then it takes the Shove action. *That* Fight roll suffers a -10 penalty.

+#### Ranged attack in melee penalty

+A creature that is within an enemy’s reach suffers a -2 penalty to their Fight roll with ranged strikes.

 ## Using a power

-When a creature uses a power that includes a saving throw (including most offensive spells), each target rolls a saving throw (rolls 1d20 and adds their Fortitude, Reflex or Will) and compares the result to the caster’s Power.
-If the saving throw equals or exceeds the Power, the power is negated or has a diminished effect.
-If the saving throw is less than the Power, the power succeeds and has the full effect.
+An attack power is any power that includes a saving throw, including some spells.
+When a creature uses an attack power, each target rolls a saving throw (rolls 1d20 and adds their Fortitude, Reflex or Will) and compares the result to the caster’s Power.
+If the result equals or exceeds the Power, the power is negated or has a diminished effect.
+If the result is less than the Power, the power succeeds and has the full effect.

-If the saving throw is a natural 1 (the die shows a 1, before modifiers) or it is below the Power by 10 or more (a result of 7 or less against Power 17, for example), it is a critical failure.
-The target takes double damage from the power.
+If the saving throw is a natural 1 (the die shows a 1, before modifiers) or it is below the Power by 10 or more (like a result of 7 or less against Power 17), it is a critical failure.
+The target takes double damage.

 ### Saving throw types